Chama (investment): Online Chamas

+OneKitty is a digital platform designed to facilitate group savings and fundraising for a variety of shared goals, including charity, travel, education, weddings, investments, and funeral (burial) preparations.
+It allows users to create or join financial groups—often called "kitties"—and contribute funds toward a common goal in a secure and transparent manner.

+OneKitty supports real-time WhatsApp and Telegram contributions by sending instant updates to messaging groups, helping members track progress and stay informed.
+This integration enhances collaboration, reduces delays, and eliminates confusion in managing group fundraisers and collective financial planning.

+Peer-to-Peer Lending Chama Apps

+Peer-to-peer (P2P) lending chama apps are digital platforms designed to facilitate borrowing and lending activities among members of traditional chamas (informal savings and investment groups) and other microfinance communities.
+These apps have become increasingly popular in Kenya and other parts of Africa, where informal savings groups play a significant role in financial inclusion.

+Unlike traditional chamas, where members may need to wait until the end of the year to receive returns on their contributions or guarantees, P2P lending chama apps introduce a more dynamic system.
+Members who guarantee loans are paid interest immediately upon the repayment of those loans, providing faster returns and encouraging active participation.

+Additionally, members are incentivized to take loans as a way to build their credit scores within the platform.
+This system rewards responsible borrowing and repayment behaviors, enabling members to access larger loans in the future while promoting a culture of financial responsibility.
+One notable example is Chamatek.

 Drawbacks

 Chamas, particularly those that are informal and unregistered, have a reputation for problems with governance and mismanagement.
 Merry Go Round Chamas are subject to collapsing if one or more members collect early in the rotation, but drop out before the end of the rotation.

 Share-based chamas have in many cases suffered from embezzlement by officers, mismanagement of funds, collusion with borrowers not to repay, high default rates on loans, as well as interpersonal conflicts and disagreements over how to invest the group's savings.

-As of June 2013, Several chama management software applications are being developed to help chamas better manage their finances.
-One such application is Chamasoft, an online book keeping tool developed by Digital Vision EA.

-As of September 2020, a new FinTech StartUp called Aturi Africa was founded by an ex-Safaricom employee.
-It has automated and digitized Chama financial services with a goal of offering these services to millions of people around the world.

 Regulation

 Chamas in Kenya are not regulated.
 Most of them are informal.
-Registered Savings and Credit Cooperatives (SACCOs) are the ones regulated by Sacco Societies Regulatory Authority (SASRA).
+Registered savings and credit cooperatives (SACCOs) are the ones regulated by Sacco Societies Regulatory Authority.

 Chamas are regulated in Kenya and most other countries under the "Cooperative Societies Act" or similar legislation.
-In Kenya when a chama reaches a certain size, it can apply to become a Savings and Credit Cooperative (SACCO) which is similar to a credit union.
+In Kenya when a chama reaches a certain size, it can apply to become a savings and credit cooperative, which is similar to a credit union.
 Some chamas have grown to become SACCOs and a few of those have even continued to become banks.

-Chamas that use a unit trust type organization can be incorporated as a Limited Company.
+Chamas that use a unit trust type organization can be incorporated as a limited company.